alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

-that help that help us improve our reliability and we can do the same for the promises we make outside the outside the text editor so on a personal level that might be something as simple as keeping a diary or keeping a task list so you can see what promises you'll make
+that help that help us improve our reliability and we can do the same for the promises we make outside the outside the text editor

+{% slide_captioned suspicious-minds 37 %}
+  Image: [Black and white planner on a grey table](https://www.pexels.com/photo/white-and-black-weekly-planner-on-gray-surface-1059383/), by Bich&nbsp;Tran on Pexels.
+  CC0.
+{% endslide_captioned %}

+ so on a personal level
+that might be something as simple as keeping a diary or keeping a task list so you can see what promises you'll make